codeclimate/codeclimate-rubocop/config/contents/metrics/parameter_lists.md

 Keyword arguments can optionally be excluded from the total count, as they add less complexity than positional or optional parameters.

+NOTE: Explicit block argument `&block` is not counted to prevent
+        erroneous change that is avoided by making block argument implicit.

 ### Example: Max: 3
     # good
     def foo(a, b, c = 1)